yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 * Deferred scripts run at a particular point in time, after the DOM tree is complete and before the DOMContentLoaded event fires.
 That means they run after all inline scripts, and can depend on them.
-* Deferred scripts maintain their order of execution to match their order of inclusion in the document, which makes it easier to have dependencies between them.
+* Deferred scripts execute in the order they are included in the document, which makes it easier to have dependencies between them.

 So defer is a reasonable way to make sure scripts will not interfere with the page's first render, but those scripts will delay the browser's